Your link text

 The Third reason God’s people lose God’s blessings and favor is they begin to “just go through the motion of worship.”

 The third reason Christian lose God’s favor and blessings is that they think that just because they come to church, they are holy and are pleasing to God.
 Just being in church does not make one holy and pleasing to God.
-The physical body is in the church, but the mind is on earthly, self-satisfying things.
+The physical body may be in the church, but the mind is on earthly, self-satisfying things.

 "If one bear holy flesh in the skirt of his garment, and with his skirt to touch bread, or pottage, or wine, or oil, or any meat, shall it be holy?
 And the priests answered and said, It shall be unclean" (Haggai 2:12).